yahyaozsoy/NotePY/README.md

 # NotePy
-This is another type of *Notepad but With Python* thing
+This is another type of *"Notepad but With Python"* thing

 ## Why you made that?
 I don't know, I was just bored